larsnaesbye/tempus/README.md

 Tempus is a Free and Open Source utility for displaying the current time in various time systems, mainly for astronomical purposes.

-It was written for the Distro Astro Linux distribution in C++ using the Qt user interface toolkit for maximum compatibility in case someone wishes to port it to other platforms.
-It also serves as my first excursion into programming with the Qt framework.
+It was written for the (now defunct) Distro Astro Linux distribution in C++ using the Qt user interface toolkit for maximum compatibility in case someone wishes to port it to other platforms.
+It also serves as my first excursion into the Qt framework.

 It is intended to be small and unobtrusive, unless you want it to be.
-Tempus is c 2016-2018 by Lars Næsbye Christensen and its usage is covered under the GNU Public License (GPL) version 3 or any later version.
+Tempus is (c) 2016-2019 by Lars Næsbye Christensen and its usage is covered under the GNU Public License (GPL) version 3 or any later version.

 You'll be needing Qt 5 or newer for Tempus to work.
 It has been tested with 5.12.